 On June 18, 2020, The New York Times published a feature on Ms. Lee that highlighted her story and vision for making June 19 a national holiday.
 According to The Times, in 2016, at the age of 89, she decided to walk from her home in Fort Worth to Washington, D.C., in an effort to get Juneteenth named a national holiday.
 She traveled two and a half miles each day to symbolize the two and a half years that black Texans waited between when Abraham Lincoln issued the Emancipation Proclamation, on Jan.
 1, 1863, abolishing slavery, and the day that message arrived in Galveston, where black people were still enslaved, on June 19, 1865.

-Juneteenth (June 19) as a national holiday.
+Juneteenth (June 19) as a national holiday was a monumental success.